gamedevware/charon/docs/advanced/commands/serve.rst

 --launchDefaultBrowser
    Set this flag to open system-default browser on successful start.

+--denySchemaEditing
+   Disable the ability to change the data structure (metadata) for editable game data.

 --resetPreferences
    Set this flag to reset UI preferences on successful start.